-A current list of the 87 PEER Science-eligible countries
+A current list of the 87 full PEER Science-eligible countries

 is posted on the PEER Science Web site.
 Most PEER Science funds will be available to support projects in any of these eligible countries.
 In addition, certain funds available under PEER Science may be targeted towards specific geographic areas or research topics, which will b

-, Water for the Middle East and North Africa
+, Water for Asia and the Middle East and North Africa

 , Maldives Climate Change Adaptation